Kick101/obsidian-htb-theme/code.md

 - Listen to community feedback from discord.

-Also guys if you have come this far please help me make this better.
+Also if you have come this far please help me make this better.
 Join the [hacthebox discord](https://discord.com/invite/hackthebox) server we can discuss there.